ununhexium/kuda/README.md

 This is a proof of concept to provide a way to write Cuda kernels in Kotlin.
-The Kotlin code is translated from Kotlin source code into CPP source code.
+The Kotlin code is transpiled from Kotlin into CPP/Cuda source code.
-That code is then compile to a `ptx` with `nvcc`.
+That code is then compiled to a `ptx` file with `nvcc` to be executed.

 ## Hello Kuda